A Message from Gerry Ghanooni: BORN A HERO Creative Director

 When I was studying to become an Art teacher, my professor had all his students fill out a card about the lessons we planned.
 He asked us to tell him about the values we were reflecting in our lessons.
 I think of this often as my team and I are creating our presentations.

 We believe that people learn to be kind, to appreciate diversity, to like and believe in themselves when they are very young.
-BORN A HERO decided we needed to take lessons to pre-school children and started our program with four Head Start Classes.
-We carry these themes in our presentations by reading books, singing songs, and doing art activities that reinforce these important values.
+We believe that if kids are exposed to differences than they won’t see a difference.
+But that starts with self love and believing in one’s own value which is instrumental in valuing others.
+It ends with making the choice to respect and love others for their differences and treating them with kindness.
+Learning self-empowerment and how to be kind are key in facing those who do not “Choose Kind.”
+BORN A HERO initially decided we needed to take lessons to pre-school children and started our program with four Head Start Classes.
+Now we have extended out program to pre-school and K-1.
+We carry these themes in our presentations by reading books, singing songs, doing art activities, and having discussions that reinforce these important values.
 In these lessons, the children see beautiful illustrations and/or photos in the books we read.
-They hear, read, and sing words that reinforce the important messages of Appreciating diversity, Believing in oneself and Choosing kind/treating others with kindness.
+They hear, read, discuss, and sing words that reinforce the important messages of Appreciating diversity, Believing in oneself and Choosing kind/treating others with kindness.
 We end the presentations with an art activity that relates to the story we read and the song we sing/listen

 The Print contains the message: We printed the words to songs on Poster Board, but teachers can use their computers and SMART boards